knommon/knommon/README.md

 ## Coding Conventions

 #### Database
 All tables are lowercase with underscores.
 Tables should end in an 's' (i.e. users, projects).
-Relations should be singular (i.e. membership defines a users-to-projects relation).

 #### Whitespace
 PHP files are tab-indented, HTML files are indented with 2 spaces.